-Councillor Topping first noticed that the life-ring had been removed from its usual stand while walking along the beach last Tuesday morning.
+Councillor Topping first noticed that the life-ring had been removed from its usual stand while walking his dog at the beach early on Tuesday morning.

-Then, when he returned to the beach early the next day morning, at around 7.45am, he noticed that the rope part of the life-ring had been neatly coiled up in a carrier bag and nestled in the long grass next to a kitchen knife.
+Then, when he returned to the beach early on Wednesday morning, at around 7.45am, he noticed that the rope part of the life-ring had been neatly coiled up in a carrier bag and nestled in the long grass next to a kitchen knife.

-Councillor Topping told the Herald that he informed the police and the council following the discovery.
+Councillor Topping told the Fraserburgh Herald that he informed the police and the council following the discovery.

-However, when the councillor returned to the beach at around 10.15am last Wednesday, the knife and the rope had been removed, while the yellow plastic part of the life ring lay discarded in the dunes.
+However, when the councillor returned to the beach at around 10.15am on Wednesday morning, the knife and the rope had been removed, while the yellow plastic part of the life-saving equipment lay discarded in the dunes.

-Councillor Topping said: “I think this is an act of stupidity, one that could actually cost lives.
+Councillor Topping, who is also chair of the Fraserburgh Community Safety Group, commented: “I think this is an act of stupidity, one that could actually cost lives.

 “I would urge anyone who has seen anything suspicious over the last few days to please report it to the police.